benbahrenburg/benCoding.Map/documentation/index.md

 		strokeColor:'#000', //Stroke Color of your overlays
 		color:'yellow', //Sets the color of all your overlays ( if left off, a random color will be selected) useRandomColor:true //If true, a random color will be selected, this overrides the color provided if true });

 </code></pre>

+<h3>GeoJSON Loaded Listener</h3>

+GeoJSON files can be large and take time to process.
+The "geoJSONCompleted" event will be fired on the mapView object after the file has been loaded and the objects atteched.

+A common use of this function would be to display a "Waiting..." message when calling the addGeoJSON method, then removing the message on reciept of the "geoJSONCompleted" event.

+<pre><code>
+//Add Event to be called when the KML File has been loaded function onComplete(){
+    alert("GeoJSON File Loaded");
+};

+//Add event handler to let us know when the GeoJSON file has been loaded mapView.addEventListener('geoJSONCompleted',onComplete);

+</code></pre>
+<h2>Sizable Annotation</h2>

+When creating a new annotation you can provide an optional paramter that allows you to size the annotation.

+You can see this example in full in the ann_size_sample.js sample provided in the module's Example folder.

+Optional Parameter:
+* scaleTo : Dictionary

+--  sx : Float - The factor by which to scale the x-axis of the coordinate system.

+--  sy : Float - The factor by which to scale the y-axis of the coordinate system.

+<b>Sample</b>
+<pre><code>
+        //Add an normal annotation and specify the scaleTo properties var annOne = Titanium.Map.createAnnotation({
+		    title: 'sample 1',
+			latitude:48.85995,
+			longitude:2.2957,
+			tag:1,
+			scaleTo:{
+				sx:3,
+				sy:3
+			}
+	});
+	mapView.addAnnotation(annOne);
+        //Add an annotation with an image and set the scaleTo properties var annTwo = Titanium.Map.createAnnotation({
+		    title: 'sample 2',
+			latitude:40.75773,
+			longitude:-73.985708,
+			tag:2,
+			image: "city2.png",
+			scaleTo:{
+				sx:1.5,
+				sy:1.5
+			}
+	});
+	mapView.addAnnotation(annTwo);
+});

+</code></pre>